0xEcoder/gwmct/README.md

 # gwmct
-A Simple Terminal For Waylan
+A Simple Terminal For Wayland
 ![alt text](https://github.com/0xEcoder/gwmct/blob/main/image.jpg)
 This is the static binary, which is universal.
 For arch users, go to the AUR.
 NOTE: to copy and paste, select text then right click to copy or paste.